-(c) $$[atom] = \lambda x.\lambda y. (y \le x) \rightarrow (y = x),$$
+(25) a. $$\llbracket U \rrbracket = \lambda x. \lambda y. y \le x \land atom(y)$$

 In order to get a better idea about the syntactic shape of the countability layer, we will make use of two important ideas explored in Watanabe's (2010) syntactic account of Japanese numeral phrases and some related works.
 First, Watanabe argues that the countability structure may be universally available.
 Syntactically, it is based on a head category #.
-Numerals or measure phrases (e.g. four liters) are base-generated in Spec-#P. Furthermore, Watanabe proposes that numerals are licensed only when the # head is marked for [±augmented], understood along the lines of the definition in (19).
+Numerals or measure phrases (e.g. four liters) are base-generated in Spec-#P. Furthermore, Watanabe proposes that numerals are licensed only when the # head is marked for [±augmented], understood along the lines of the definition in (22).

-Watanabe's second idea, also following Harbour's work, is that the basic features [±singular] and [±augmented] constituting the number system (cf. (20)) may be separated or 'divorced'.
-According to Watanabe, in Turkish and Japanese, counted nouns in numeral phrases are marked singular or not marked for number at all (cf. (17)) because the # head in these languages is not specified for [±singular], but only for [±augmented].
-In contrast, in English the # head may be specified for both [±singular] and [±augmented], so the plural marker on English nouns is a result of the [-singular] specification on #.9 For Watanabe, it is the feature [±augmented] that is associated with the classifier(-like) structure responsible for countability.
-Recall, however, that in order for a definition of [±augmented] like that in (19) above to work, atomization, the procedure different from countability, must take place in the lexicon and the predicate # realizing the [±augmented] function operates on already atomized units (see above).
+Watanabe's second idea, also following Harbour's work, is that the basic features [±singular] and [±augmented] constituting the number system (cf. (23)) may be separated or "divorced".
+According to Watanabe, in Turkish and Japanese, counted nouns in numeral phrases are marked singular or not marked for number at all (cf. (20)) because the # head in these languages is not specified for [±singular], but only for [±augmented].
+In contrast, in English the # head may be specified for both [±singular] and [±augmented], so the plural marker on English nouns is a result of the [-singular] specification on #.8 For Watanabe, it is the feature [±augmented] that is associated with the classifier (-like) structure responsible for countability.
+Recall, however, that in order for a definition of [±augmented] like that in (22) to work, atomization, a procedure different from countability, must take place in the lexicon and the predicate # realizing the [±augmented] function operates on already atomized units (see above).
 This must also be the case in Watanabe's system.

-The following section lays out derivations of examples in Old and Modern Russian involving the [-singular] counterpart of $\varphi$ , in which the cardinality of the counted set is greater than 1, although we return to the [+singular] setting briefly in footnote 15 below.
+The following section lays out derivations of examples in Old and Modern Russian involving the [-singular] counterpart of φ , in which the cardinality of the counted set is greater than 1, although we return to the [+singular] setting briefly in fn.14.
 In the course of this outline, syntactic and semantic properties of # are elaborated in greater detail.
-This will provide a theoretical backdrop for addressing the original puzzles Q1-Q3 in (4) above later in the discussion.
+This will provide a theoretical backdrop for addressing the original puzzles Q1-Q3 in (4) later in the discussion.